rdf-elixir/website/content/grax/schemas.md

 Sometimes you want to perform more complex or simply non-default transformations when mapping RDF data to and from the Elixir structs of your application.
 In these cases you can define your own custom mapping functions on the `Grax.Schema` module and declare their usage on the `property` schema definition with the `:from_rdf` and `:to_rdf` options and the respective function names.

-The `from_rdf` function must accept three arguments:
+A `from_rdf` function must accept three arguments:

 1. The first argument is the list of the actual RDF values for the property for which the custom mapping was called.
 2. The second argument is the `RDF.Description` of the mapped resource, which can be used when the mapping depends on other properties of the resource description.